flisanp/ms1-ceramic-studio/README.md

 # Credits

 #### Content
-The content of the website is fictional but to seek information and inspiration about what other ceramist puts on their websites I have visited these ceramists and their sites:
+The content of the website is fictional but to seek information and inspiration from other ceramists I have visitied these sites:

 https://madokarindal.com